Marc-Berg/node-red-contrib-iobroker/README.md

 **⚠️ Important Limitations with Alternative Adapters:**
 - **WS ioB log node does not work** with WebSocket or Web adapter (requires Admin adapter)
-- **WS ioB getObj node is limited** to state, channel, and device object types only

 ## ⚠️ Important Notes